Destiny release date: September 9 for Xbox One, PS4, PS3 and Xbox 360.

-If you're just starting out, here's a few tips that will help you get started, in preparation for the hours you’ll no doubt sink into the Destiny beta.
+If you're just starting out, here's a few tips that will help you get started, in preparation for the months you’ll no doubt sink into Destiny.

 We've also been given some special advice from Bungie itself for things to watch out for in The Crucible.